Audio dequantization using instantaneous frequency: Experiment and Results

-In the experiments, the performance of the methods was evaluated using the objective metric SDR, which expresses the signal-to-distortion ratio and measures the physical similarity of waveforms.
+In the experiments, method performance was assessed using the objective metric SDR, which denotes the signal-to-distortion ratio and quantifies the physical similarity between waveforms.
 We also employed the PEMO-Q objective difference grade (ODG) \cite{Huber:2006a}, which considers the perceptual characteristics of the audio signals.
-The ODG is measured on a scale from $-4$ to 0 (worst to best).
+The ODG is measured on a~scale from $-4$ to 0 (worst to best).
 To obtain subjective quality assessments, we employ the MUSHRA listening test~\cite{ITU-R2015:MUSHRA}.

 As a baseline for comparison, we chose a sparsity-based dequantization method, namely the Chambolle--Pock algorithm (CP) performing best in the study \cite{ZaviskaRajmicMokry2021:Audio.dequantization.ICASSP}.
 This method solves the optimization problem